mpi4py/mpi4py-fft/docs/source/introduction.rst

 global redistributions without any transforms at all.
 The :mod:`.pencil` module is used heavily by the :class:`.PFFT` class.

-The :class:`libfft.FFT` class provides a common interface to any of the serial transforms in the `FFTW <http://www.fftw.org>`_  library.
+The :mod:`.libfft` module provides a common interface to any of the serial transforms in the `FFTW <http://www.fftw.org>`_  library.

 The :mod:`.fftw` module contains wrappers to the transforms provided by the